JIS X 0201: History

-The 1964 ISO draft reserved the positions 0x24 and 0x5c for first and second currency symbols to be assigned by each country, but it was considered too dangerous in international communications to use currency symbols that could be localized.
-The ISO committee had two options that to use a generic currency symbol (¤) or to give the dollar ($) and pound (£) signs permanent assignments.
-It was agreed that the dollar sign was assigned to position 0x24 and the pound sign was to position 0x23.
+The 1964 ISO draft reserved the positions 0x24 and 0x5c for first and second currency symbols to be assigned by each country, but it was considered too dangerous in international communications to use currency symbols that could be localized (the sender and the receiver might each see different a different symbol for the same codepoint).
+The ISO committee had two options: to use a generic currency symbol (¤) or to give the dollar ($) and pound (£) signs permanent assignments.
+It was agreed that the dollar sign be assigned to position 0x24 and the pound sign was assigned to position 0x23.
 The latter was not required in countries that did not need the pound sign.
 The JIS committee decided to put the yen sign (¥) in 0x5c (one of national use positions).

 JIS C 6220 (Codes for information interchange, 情報交換用符号) was published in 1969.
 Its number was changed to JIS X 0201 due to the JIS category reform in 1987, and the name was changed to 7-bit and 8-bit coded character sets for information interchange (7ビット及び8ビットの情報交換用符号化文字集合) in the 1990 edition.

 The character set of JIS X 0201 had been widely used in Japan.
 The Nationwide Banking Data Communication System (全国銀行データ通信システム), the largest funds transfer system in Japan, was established in 1973.
 Transaction messages between banks used a subset of JIS X 0201.
 The system was used until 2018, and it was replaced by the ZEDI (The Nationwide Banking Electronic Data Interchange System, 全銀EDIシステム) which could handle hiragana and kanji characters.
 In 1978, the JIS C 6226 (JIS X 0208) 2-byte character set was developed to express hiragana and kanji characters.
 It includes katakana characters, but their codes and layout are different from JIS X 0201.
 Computer manufacturers developed their own extensions of JIS X 0208 to retain compatibility with JIS X 0201.
 In 1982, the Microsoft Kanji encoding scheme (Codepage 932 of MS-DOS) and Digital Research's SJC26 (for Japanese CP/M-86) were developed to combine JIS X 0201 single-byte encoding and JIS X 0208 double byte encoding without shift out and shift in characters.
 They were called Shift JIS, which became the industrial standard for personal computers.